 Frequently Asked Questions

-This FAQ provides a comprehensive overview of the key questions executives and IT leaders are asking about generative AI adoption, along with practical answers based on Hypergen’s approach and experience.
-It covers the major themes that decision-makers care about when considering AI for their organisations.
+Practical answers to the questions executives and IT leaders are asking about generative AI adoption, based on Hypergen's approach and experience.

 What is the expected ROI of generative AI?

-The return on investment for generative AI really depends on the specific use case, but with the right method for assessing opportunities, businesses can quickly identify the ones with the strongest potential.
-Hypergen works with organisations to apply structured assessment criteria to shortlist opportunities, ensuring that effort and budget are directed toward initiatives that deliver meaningful results rather than experimental projects that may not scale.
+The return on investment depends on the specific use case.
+With the right method for assessing opportunities, businesses can quickly identify the ones with the strongest potential.
+Hypergen works with organisations to apply structured assessment criteria to shortlist opportunities, ensuring effort and budget are directed toward initiatives that deliver meaningful results.

-In practice, many organisations like to focus on AI investments that have the potential to deliver a positive ROI within 12 months.
-This timeframe ensures that projects not only move quickly but also stay cashflow-positive, even as AI technology continues to evolve.
+In practice, many organisations focus on AI investments that have the potential to deliver a positive ROI within 12 months.
+This timeframe ensures projects move quickly and stay cashflow-positive.
 Hypergen helps organisations design projects that achieve this by starting small, proving value early, and then scaling.
-This approach keeps risk low while ensuring the organisation can benefit quickly from efficiency gains.
+Our AI Accelerate Workshop is designed to identify these opportunities.

 What are the ongoing costs of generative AI?

-Ongoing costs can vary significantly depending on how solutions are designed.
-A common mistake we see is businesses overinvesting in fine-tuning models when it’s not always necessary.
+Ongoing costs vary depending on how solutions are designed.
+A common mistake is overinvesting in fine-tuning models when it is not always necessary.
 Hypergen typically recommends pay-per-use or pay-per-token approaches because they are both cost-efficient and scalable.
-With this approach, the organisation pays only for what it actually uses, and we ensure that models are securely hosted so data is not used for retraining.
+With this approach, the organisation pays only for what it actually uses, and models are securely hosted so data is not used for retraining.

-For organisations with high-volume requirements, cost can also be optimised through our partner relationships.
+For organisations with high-volume requirements, cost can also be optimised through partner relationships.
 Hypergen works closely with Reset Data to provide access to cost-effective GPU capacity in Australia.
-This allows clients to handle large-scale AI workloads without overspending.
-Whether it’s through capped pricing or usage-based models, Hypergen’s goal is always to design solutions that give organisations cost containment and predictability, without compromising on performance.

 How can AI help reduce manual compliance and reporting costs?

 Generative AI is proving to be a powerful tool in reducing manual overhead in compliance and reporting.
-Traditionally, document generation relied on rigid templates and pre-written text, which often could not adapt to the specific context of a compliance scenario.
 With generative AI, Hypergen helps organisations automate the generation of high-quality, context-specific draft reports and documentation.
-This dramatically reduces the time staff spend drafting and editing, while still leaving final review in human hands.
+This reduces the time staff spend drafting and editing, while still leaving final review in human hands.

 What financial risks exist if AI outputs are inaccurate or biased?

 Financial risks from inaccurate or biased AI outputs are real, and they can impact compliance, customer trust, and decision-making.
-Hypergen addresses this risk by starting every AI project with a clear assessment of risk exposure.
-This ensures that solutions are designed with the right safeguards in place.
-One of the biggest contributors to errors is “hallucination,” where an AI generates incorrect information.
-We find this is often the result of not providing the AI with sufficient or relevant context.
+Hypergen addresses this by starting every AI project with a clear assessment of risk exposure.
+One of the biggest contributors to errors is "hallucination," where an AI generates incorrect information.
+This is often the result of not providing the AI with sufficient or relevant context.

 What are the reputational risks if AI makes mistakes that impact customers?

-Reputational risks exist when inaccurate or inappropriate outputs reach customers.
 Hypergen reduces this risk by designing projects to start internally, such as deploying AI assistants for staff use.
 This allows the organisation to validate quality, accuracy, and performance before exposing solutions to external users.
-Internal testing provides an additional safeguard and ensures any issues are resolved before they can impact customers.

 Which AI platforms are best for businesses?

-Most of the leading AI platforms and models are now highly capable, and the best choice often depends on an organisation’s existing technology investments.
-Hypergen’s approach is to help organisations leverage what they already have.
-For example, businesses heavily invested in Microsoft 365 and SharePoint often benefit most from Microsoft’s AI ecosystem.
+Most leading AI platforms and models are now highly capable, and the best choice often depends on an organisation's existing technology investments.
+For businesses heavily invested in Microsoft 365 and SharePoint, Microsoft's AI ecosystem often provides the most natural fit.

 How can AI be integrated with existing systems (ERP, CRM, etc.)?